-iPhone 4S arriving in September with A5 processor and support for Sprint and T-Mobile, analyst claimsAlex Wagner - Senior News Editor
+iPhone 4S arriving in September with A5 processor and support for Sprint and T-Mobile, analyst claimsAlex Wagner - Editorial Director of News and Content

 It's been a while since we've heard any iPhone 5 rumors, but luckily today we've got Jeffries & Co. analyst Peter Misek putting his two cents in on Apple's upcoming handset.
 According to Misek and his industry checks, the next iPhone will debut in September under the name "iPhone 4S" and will feature some minor cosmetic alterations, better cameras, a dual-core A5 processor, and HSPA+ connectivity.
 Mostly stuff we've heard before, right?
 Well, Misek's not done yet.
 He also says that his checks indicate that Apple's planning to make the new iPhone available on both Sprint and T-Mobile.
 Oh, and just in case you were wondering why there's no LTE support, Misek believes that Apple won't be including it because the necessary Qualcomm LTE chips won't be available in sufficient quantities by the time that the new iPhone's launch rolls around.